 This Offer Document seeks to raise funds by the issue of Offer Shares at £1, payable in full on application.
-The offer will be opened for applications from 28th April 2015 and will close on 10 July 2015.
+This final offer launched on 5 August 2015 and remains open until all shares are allocated.

 Those applying for membership should regard these Shares as a long-term investment.
 They may subscribe for a minimum of 100 and a maximum of 100,000 offer shares at their £1 par value.